surendermohan/ics-final-2016/README.md

    - **Expected Result:**
    - Stores should be displayed in the order of the distance when location gets updated.

+# Milestone 7 - Push your changes to your Github repository
+1. In the "bash" tab at the bottom of the c9.io IDE, type the following:
+   - git add js/s2m.js (note that this Linux and folder takes a forward slash)
+     - (this tells Git that you have made some changes to js/s2m.js that you intend to commit to the repository)
+   - git commit
+     - (this commits the changes you made to the local copy of your repository within c9.io; type a short description of your change in the editor that appears (e.g. Milestone 6), then press Control-O, Enter, Control-X to save your description and commit the change)
+   - git push (enter your Github username/password, if required)
+     - (this pushes the changes you have commited in the local c9.io repository back to Github)
+2. Go back to your Githib repository (see "Milestone 6") and verify that you can see your changes.

 ##### Grading Rubric:
    - Total 100 points, with possibility to earn upto 20 MORE EXTRA CREDIT points until 6/10/2016, 11:59 PM)